Crimson Desert Studio Wants to Strike Balance Between Raising Awareness and Not Over-Promising

 “This isn’t what this game was originally intended to be.
 This is an amalgamation of what it is morphed into, benefiting from where it came from.”

-As for the long period of time between the initial announcement of Crimson Desert—which happened all the way back in 2020—and the release date finally coming up, Powers acknowledged that the development team ended up making “victims of ourselves” because the announcement was made too early.
+As for the long period of time between the initial announcement of Crimson Desert—which happened all the way back in 2019—and the release date finally coming up, Powers acknowledged that the development team ended up making “victims of ourselves” because the announcement was too early.
 However, all this time wasn’t wasted, since Pearl Abyss worked on several things, including building an engine and making progress on other technical fronts.

-However, if given the choice to do it again, Powers admitted that “I don’t think anyone would say we should announce the game six-and-a-half-years in advance.
+If given the choice to do it again, Powers admitted that “I don’t think anyone would say we should announce the game six-and-a-half-years in advance.
 That’s just not a thing that happens often.
 But as a result of this situation, what happened is it created this air of mystique around it where people didn’t really know what the game was, and that’s become fun from my perspective.”

 With all of the mystique going for it, the studio’s recent push to reveal more details about Crimson Desert has also led to an interesting outcome, he noted.
 “In this situation, what if we revealed six hours of gameplay footage?
 So then it becomes less of a question of people not knowing what the game is and more of a question of, ‘Well, how can this be too good to be true?’
 Or, ‘how can this not be real?’”